artifex404/wp-power-stats/readme.txt

 = The plugin does not work, what should I do? =

 Disable and then re-enable the plugin in the 'Plugins' menu in WordPress.
+If that does not help, try disabling other installed plugins, to exclude the possibility of a plugin conflict.

 = Where are the settings for the plugin located? =